daormar/debasher/doc/design_doc_resident.md

   `start_snapshot` uses directly, bypassing the `INTERACT` channel entirely since it is an in-process trigger, not a message.
-The module author enables it only on whichever node it has already established is a valid initiator (see the Chandy-Lamport subsection below).
+The module author enables it only on whichever node it has already established is a valid initiator (see "Chandy-Lamport barrier propagation").
 Works identically whether or not a `Supervisor` is present; a `Supervisor`, if present, can still trigger `start_snapshot` on demand independently; the two are not mutually exclusive.